nihemelandu/clickstream-purchase-intent/README.md

+The strategic goal is to use clickstream-based purchase predictions to forecast short-term product demand, guiding inventory replenishment decisions to reduce stockouts and overstock, and improve operational efficiency and profitability.

+We are building a machine learning model that takes session clickstream data as input and predicts the likelihood of purchase, which is then aggregated into SKU-level demand forecasts to guide inventory replenishment decisions.

 Here’s the definitive source for the dataset we’ve been talking about:

 📌 SIGIR 2021 E-Commerce Data Challenge (Coveo Data Challenge Dataset)